nightwarrior-xxx/Azure_Practise/docs/storage_accounts.md

 I hope the basic difference between storage and database is clear.
 Let's move on.
 Now the question arises that what is Azure Storage and why we can use Azure Cloud Storage, even I want to move to Cloud Storage.

 # Azure Storage
 Azure Storage is a service from Azure which provides storage for various purposes.
-Azure storage is a cloud storage solutions for modern applications be it be scalibility, durability and availability.
+It is a cloud storage solutions for modern applications be it be scalibility, durability and availability.

+Lets discuss the various types of Storage account which you can use for your image processing website.

 - General Purpose Storage
+    These types of storage account includes the following two divisions:-

+    - StorageV1(general purpose V1)
+        + When to use Storage V1
+            - When you want azure classic demplyment model.
+Azure do have differrent types of deployment models depending on your subscription.
+            - When your applications is transition intensive and uses geo-replication bandwidth you can use Storage V1 account.

+        + No zone replication storage (ZRS)
+            - When you don't want your data to replicate to some other zone.

     - StorageV2(general purpose V2)
-        + Incorporates all features of general purpose V1 and blob storage
+        + It incorporates all features of general purpose V1 and blob storage account(we will study it in sometime.)
-        + Delivers lowest per gigabits cost
+        + When you want low per giga byte speed you can go for this.
         + Support Access Tiers
+            Access tiers are classified based upon the how frequently you want to use your data.
+These are classified as below.
             - Hot
                 Optimised for data that is stored and accessed frequently.
             - Cold